markmoxon/elite-a-source-code-bbc-micro/README.md

 ## Building different releases of Elite-A

-This repository contains the source code for two different releases of Elite-A:
+This repository contains the source code for three different releases of Elite-A:

 * The released version from Angus Duggan's site

 * The version produced by the source disc (which was never released)

+* A version that fixes two bugs in the original (splinters and Adder stats)

 By default the build process builds the released version, but you can build a specified release using the `release=` build parameter.